ChristopherAlphonse/ChristopherAlphonse/README.md

 - Generated insightful website analytical data using Shopify’s API, providing valuable information to enhance user experiences.
 - Implemented strategic optimizations, contributing significantly to the online store's performance and overall customer journey.

-## PATIENT OUTREACH COORDINATOR (*Remote*)
-**Shields Health Solution**
-*2021 – 2023*

-- Specialized in Medicaid and Medicare, demonstrating exceptional proficiency in composing persuasive letters of necessity, resulting in streamlined processes and increased approvals.
-- Utilized advanced skills in Epic Care and Willow Ambulatory to facilitate efficient pharmacy billing and meticulous management of medical records.
-- Devised and executed strategic plans to provide additional support for patients, including initiatives for managing 340B programs, navigating copay issues, leveraging prescription coupons, and facilitating financial relief solutions.

-## LEAD PHARMACY TECHNICIAN (*Stoughton, MA*)
-**CVS Health Corp.**
-*2018 – 2021*

-- Fostered collaboration with pharmacists and staff to conceptualize and execute a comprehensive team training plan.
-- Orchestrated the development and implementation of the training plan, yielding remarkable outcomes: a 40% surge in technician productivity, a notable 65% reduction in customer complaints, and a commendable 15% enhancement in overall customer satisfaction.

 # EDUCATION & CERTIFICATION